Hey, check out the forum! If you're logged in, you can participate!

 Routing the coax

 Run the antenna cable from the roof down through the door jamb or a rear corner, then under trim panels to the radio.
 Avoid sharp bends, pinch points, and areas where the cable could be damaged by moving parts.
 Use cable ties to secure the run and keep it tidy.
+Coax that gets pinched at the door seal or crimped around a sharp corner will degrade your signal and eventually fail.

 Grounding considerations